-Typically two or three times every semester, the Department hosts colloquia.
+Typically two times every semester, the Department hosts colloquia.
 The colloquia involve presentations by prominent historians from other institutions, or occasionally one of our own faculty, to present work-in-progress.
-The colloquia involve a pre-circulated paper, which all attendees are expected to read in advance.
-At the colloquia, speakers introduce their projects, commentators offer an assessment of the submitted work, and the audience discusses the research.
-These occasions offer essential opportunities for graduate students to observe how historians debate and refine work, and to participate in discussion of on-going work in the field.
+Some colloquia may involve a pre-circulated paper, which all attendees are expected to read in advance, with a commentator and subsequent discussion by all.
+Other colloquia may comprise more traditional presentations and discussions These occasions offer essential opportunities for graduate students to observe how historians debate and refine work, and to participate in discussion of on-going work in the field.